CRIB-project/TSrim/README.md

 An example macro `plot_dee.C` plots dE-E PID curves by
 > root [0] .x plot_dee.C(0.05,1.5,10,30)

+(DE thickness = 50 um, E thickness = 1.5 mm, DE range = 10 MeV, E_total range = 30 MeV.)
 ![PID_p-a](https://www.cns.s.u-tokyo.ac.jp/gitlab/hayakawa/tsrim/-/raw/main/macros/PID_p-a.png?ref_type=heads "PID_p-a")

 # Range database
-The parameters of 16th polynomial for all the isotopes up to Uranium listed in the mass table (mass2020.dat) are already provided for several commonly-used materials.
+The parameters of 16th polynomial for all the nuclides up to Uranium listed in the mass table (mass2020.dat) are already provided for several commonly-used materials.

 Users can also add range data and fit parameter files by themselves.
 In SR\ Module/ directory, there are perl script get_sr_fit_prm.pl and a ROOT macro fit_srim_table.C
+- Prepare target material information (in SR.IN format)
+  - Start Ion Stopping and Range Tables (SR.exe)
+  - Specify target material
+  - Click “Calculate Table”
+    - Then ./SR.IN file will be created
+    - Extract only the “target” part from SR.IN
+    - Store it in SR\ Module/range/(material name)/(material name).IN
+  - Then you can close SR.exe
+- Set up get_sr_fit_prm.pl parameters
+  - A and Element ranges (abeg--aend, elbeg--elend)
+  - Material list (.IN files should be prepared in advance)
+  - Degree of the polynomial function to be fitted to the range table (16 by default)
+  - etc.
+- Excecute the script
+  - $ perl get_sr_fit_prm.pl
+  - It may take even hours for 3132 nuclides
+- One can select to run or not to run the SR.exe part, and fitting part in get_sr_fit_prm.pl, respectively.

 Original SRIM range files (named like 4He_in_havar.txt, etc.) are also available here [range_link](https://www.dropbox.com/scl/fo/3nqo5lhjq3vgqpbyoymmv/AB7X6ewIv6IBYjoZaQ5-7SU?rlkey=bzidq0fdmj2k8zfeh3j3rdsqu&st=6leer867&dl=0) which are created by the get_sr_fit_prm.pl macro.
-They are out of git management since they are as many files as number of isotopes in the mass table (mass2020.dat) for each material, and not directly used by TSrim (the fit parameter files range_fit_pol16_*.txt).
+They are out of git management since they are as many files as number of nuclides in the mass table (mass2020.dat) up to Uranium (= 3132!) for each material, and not directly used by TSrim.
 The range list may be added sometimes.

 # See also
 [SRIM on ROOT](https://docs.google.com/presentation/d/1v2fcSzfREJnktkHS7z6tXroHQbBpR1BSlsRj4ryszQc/edit?usp=sharing) for details.